-2016-2017 Municipal High Priority Facilities with a High Potential for Pollutant Discharges:
+2016-2017 and 2017-2018 Municipal High Priority Facilities with a High Potential for Pollutant Discharges:

-- Park View Shops, 901 Chicago Avenue - Inspected October 13, 2016 and April 7, 2017 - Public Utilities Facility, 2155 Beery Road - Inspected November 18, 2016 and April 27, 2017 - Public Works Facility, 320 East Mosby Road - Inspected October 5, 2016 and April 6, 2017
+- Park View Shops, 901 Chicago Avenue - o Inspected October 19, 2017 and April 1, 2018 - Public Utilities Facility, 2155 Beery Road - Inspected October 25, 2017 and May 14, 2018 - Public Works Facility, 320 East Mosby Road - Inspected October 11, 2017 and April 26, 2018

-Twice yearly site inspections were performed by the Public Works Environmental Compliance Manager to identify any stormwater pollution issues at the high priority-high potential facilities.
+Twice yearly site inspections were performed by the Public Works stormwater staff to identify any stormwater pollution issues at the high priority-high potential facilities.
 Issues were discussed on-site and followed-up with after the inspection.
 No changes were made to the list of high priority-high potential sites during this reporting year.
 A new transfer facility is currently under construction, the site will be evaluated as a potential high priority/high potential facility upon project completion.